 As usual, its only serious problem is the price.
 Sporting MSRP of whopping $8000 USD, the Ref.
-10088 will be either out of financial reach of a normal watch enthusiast, or will be on par with such monsters as Glashutte Original Vintage Senator Sixties Chronograph and the likes that, from my perspective, offer better value and will probably depreciate not as dramatically the moment a box with the new timekeeper changes hands in the shop.
+10088 will be either out of financial reach of a normal enthusiast or will be on par with such monsters as Glashutte Original Vintage Senator Sixties Chronograph and the likes that, from my perspective, offer better value and will probably depreciate not as dramatically the moment a box with the new timekeeper changes hands in the shop.
 Well, I guess the guys from Baume & Mercier know what they are doing.

 Build Quality: 5/5